BCDevOps/platform-services/monitoring/sysdig/docs/sysdigteam_user_guide.md

 ## The Sysdig Team Custom Resource
 In order to create a Sysdig Team;
 - Create a Custom Resource in your project *Tools* namespace
-- Create a an access control list within the Custom Resource that identifies users by the email address that is registered in KeyCloak
+- Create a an access control list within the Custom Resource that *identifies users by the ***email address*** that is registered in KeyCloak*
   - *Note* Only GitHub ID's are currently configured in this realm
 - Upon creating the CR, **TWO** teams will be created;
-  - **[license-plate]-team** - All Kubernetes realted objects can be monitored here, with the exception of persistent volume claim utilization.
+  - **[license-plate]-team** - All Kubernetes related objects can be monitored here, with the exception of persistent volume claim metrics.
-  - **[license-plate]-team-persistent storage** - Persistent Volume Claim utilization can be monitored here.
+  - **[license-plate]-team-persistent-storage** - Persistent Volume Claim utilization can be monitored here.
+  - *Note* PVC metrics are now scraped from kubelet services which is not longer available from `kubernetes.*` scope

 The following sample custom resource can be used for reference;